openbmc/entity-manager/docs/my_first_sensors.md

 `Type` field is checked against a device export map and if it matches a known device, it'll attempt to install the device.
 Be noticed that dbus only allows an interface name as an dot delimited string with each truncated substring starting with alphabets(a-z, A-Z).
-So the Type is intensionally renamed as EEPROM_24C02.
+So the Type is intentionally renamed as EEPROM_24C02.
 It is safe to do so since Entity manager types are not required to be 1:1 with Linux types.